 See more trip photos here.

-Iron Cap Mountain Summit Minus the Views
+Iron Cap Mountain Without Views

 The clouds haven’t left the area since the crack of dawn.
-By the time I reached the top, visibility was virtually none.
+By the time I reached the top, visibility was virtually nonexistent.
 At least when we were here before, we had smokey views of the entire area.
 I signed the register and then left the summit.

 Cliffs spanning the east ridge had kept me from going straight down to Iron Cap Gap.
 Otherwise, it would’ve saved some time without detouring from the north.
 But I didn’t have any other options in this crappy weather.